📝 Team & numbers · ⏱️ 3 min read

 • "I understand you're used to doing it differently, but this is necessary for our survival"

-• "If you really can't do this, we need to look at whether this is the right place for you"
+• "If you really can't adapt to this, we need to discuss whether this role still fits"

 ⚠️ Watch out: